jpeg729/pytorch_bits/README.md

 ## Optimisers

+* COCOB - COntinuous COin Betting from [arxiv:Training Deep Networks without Learning Rates Through Coin Betting](https://arxiv.org/abs/1705.07795)
+* Adam_HD - Adam with Hypergradient descent from [arxiv:Online Learning Rate Adaptation with Hypergradient Descent](https://arxiv.org/abs/1703.04782) I have set the learning rate's learning rate to 0.1 which is much higher than they recommend, but it works well for the experiments I have run.

 ### Planned

 * ADINE - ADaptive INErtia from [arxiv:ADINE: An Adaptive Momentum Method for Stochastic Gradient Descent](https://arxiv.org/abs/1712.07424)
-* COCOB - COntinuous COin Betting from [arxiv:Training Deep Networks without Learning Rates Through Coin Betting](https://arxiv.org/abs/1705.07795)
 * PowerSign optimizer from https://arxiv.org/abs/1709.07417 : lr * g * e ^ (sign(g) * sign(EMA(.9)(g)))

 ## Activations